compdemocracy/polis/README.md

 You'll also need to pass database credentials and such.

 Please see [`src/polismath/components/config.clj`](https://github.com/pol-is/polisMath/blob/master/src/polismath/components/config.clj#L51) for the complete listing of environment variables.
-Some of these are a little out of date, so bare with us as we clean house and clarify documentation there.

 * `DATABASE_URL`: url for the database, in heroku format:
   `postgres://<username>:<password>@<url>:<port>/<database-id>`